sverweij/dependency-cruiser/doc/options-reference.md

 `tsconfig`, or are using jsx/ tsx outside of a react context.

-Dependency-cruiser understands the `extends` configuration in tsconfig's so if you have a hierarchy of configs, you just need to pass the relevant one.
+Dependency-cruiser understands the `extends` configuration in tsconfig's so if you have a hierarchy of configs, you only need to pass the relevant one.

 Sample